By Michelle Yastremsky

 Italy’s first national park!

 Explore the stunning coastal villages and picturesque terrain that comprise this UNESCO World Heritage Park.
-The Cinque Terre (five lands) are so popular that as of 2016, the number of yearly visitors given entry into the park will be drastically limited – visit while you still can!
+The Cinque Terre (five lands) covers a collection of five quaint seaside villages, famous for their gorgeous scenery and fresh seafood.

 Experience views that seem to span to the end of the world, discover glacial-era limestone and uncover prehistoric fossils at one of the most visited sites in Ireland.